github/opensource.guide/_articles/how-to-contribute.md

 ---
 title: How to Contribute to Open Source
-description: Why people contribute, how they contribute, and how to find and make your first contribution.
+description: Why people contribute, how they contribute, and strategies to find and make your first contribution.
 ---

 Contributing to open source can be a rewarding way to learn, teach, and build experience in just about any skill you can imagine.

-Read on to learn why people contribute, how they contribute, and strategies for finding and making your first contribution.
+Read on to learn why people contribute, how they contribute, and strategies to find and make your first contribution.

 ## Why contribute to open source?